FKPX3118/DAHAKA-s-Filter/README.md

   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/e32e7adb-636f-485c-b1e2-22a23991d4c4" alt="Image" width="400">
   >
-  >Then, click on Public and enter **“FKPX3118”** in the By Author field.
-Click on Search to find DAHAKA’s presets.
+  >Then, click on Public and type or copy **“FKPX3118”** to the By Author field.
+Click on "Search" to find DAHAKA’s presets.
   >
   >You will see a list of presets that you can add to your filter.
   >
-  >These include: 0-Tiering, 1-Style, 2-SoundPack, 3-Strictness, and 4-Leveling add-on.
+  >These include: 0-Tiering, 1-Style, 2-SoundPack, 3-Strictness, 4-Leveling add-on, 5-Magic-find add-on, etc
   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/dc588fcf-c935-4e69-b0d5-76f5716f273c" alt="Image" width="400">